dreamgrove/dreamgrove/content/balance/test-file.md

 - random text here
 {{< /cbtext >}}
 - test2
-- and some more text
+- and some more text1
 - and some more text